phetsims/phet-info/checklists/employee-leaving-checklist.md

 # Employee/Affiliate Leaving Checklist

 ## Responsibilities of Departing Employee
-- [ ] Submit your letter of resignation.
+- [ ] Submit your letter of resignation.= to supervisor.
 - [ ] Ensure your address is up to date in myCUinfo.
 This ensures you will receive your W-2 in a timely manner.
 - [ ] Inform committees/team you are working on of your resignation.